OffchainLabs/arbitrum-classic/docs/Glossary.md

 - **Rollup Protocol**: Protocol for tracking the tree of assertions in an Arbitrum chain their confirmation status.

-- **Speed Limit**: Target computation limit for an Arbitrum chain; currently, on Arbitrum One targets 80,000 ArgGas per second.
+- **Speed Limit**: Target computation limit for an Arbitrum chain; currently, on Arbitrum One targets 80,000 ArbGas per second.

 ## Proving Fraud